khorsthuis/anymind-test/README.md

 ## What I would have liked to improve.

 ### Docker-compose:
 I have started to create a docker-compose file in order to easily containerize the application.
-In it's current form the containerisation does not function as the api-application is not able to find the database.
+In its current form the containerisation does not function as the api-application is not able to find the database.
 I did spend some time trying to debug why this was happening, but decided to give up as it was costing me too much time, even though I believe I was almost there.